Elder Abuse Is Unacceptable

 If you believe a patient is being abused, report your concerns to your local long-term care ombudsman.
 In San Diego, the Aging & Independent Services for the county can be reached at 855-964-3900.

 After you speak to your ombudsman, contact Hiden, Rott & Oertle, LLP.
-Our attorneys can review your loved one’s situation and advise you on the options you should take.
+Our elder abuse and nursing home abuse attorneys In San Diego can review your loved one’s situation and advise you on the options you should take.
 Call 619-369-3323 to set up your free consultation today.
+You can send us an email if you prefer.